UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

 ## Test the load balancer

-After installing the app that is being load balanced on each of the VMs, the load balancer is ready to test.
+After installing the application that is being load-balanced on each of the VMs, the load balancer is ready to test.

 1. Navigate to your load balancer by clicking on **All services** in the favourites panel, then selecting **Load balancers** under the networking section.